Letters from my Ex-Boyfriend

 "This is a short zine based primarily around political actions, boy (girl) cotts, and poetry.
 ALso, there’s lots of anti-diet stuff, animal rights stuff, and a really incredible interview with Rod Coronado, an ALF activist.
 5 1/2” x 8 1/2”, 28 pages." (from Riot Grrrl Review #3 http://us.geocities.com/marmaladejackson/four.html)

-To order issue #
+To order issue #1, write to:Garine

 6583 Sabado Tarade #5